-The FMM errors $\epsilon^i_F$ scales as $\mathcal{O}\left(\frac{r}{R}\right)^{p+1}$~\cite{greengard1987fast, helgaker2000molecular}, where $R$ denotes the center-center distance between interacting boxes and $r$ the box radius at a given level.
+The FMM error $\epsilon^i_F$ scales as $\mathcal{O}\left(\frac{r}{R}^{p+1}\right)$~\cite{greengard1987fast, helgaker2000molecular}, where $R$ denotes the center-center distance between interacting boxes and $r$ the box radius at a given level.
 Hence, the time evolution error scales as:

 for a total time duration $t$.
 Importantly, this error decreases rapidly with increasing expansion order $p$, exhibiting geometric convergence.
-From the above equation, we can also realize that the truncation order $p$ scales as:
+From the above equation, we can also see that the truncation order $p$ scales as: